 GEOS 13100.
 Physical Geology.
 100 Units.

 This course introduces plate tectonics; the geologic cycle; and the internal and surface processes that make minerals and rocks, as well as that shape the scenery.
-Topics include: planetary geophysics; evidence leading to the theory of plate tectonics; natural hazards including earthquakes and volcanoes; economic geology including energy resources, ores, and mineral resources; crustal deformation and mountain building; and surface processes (erosion, groundwater).
+Topics include: plate tectonics; Earth structure; natural hazards including earthquakes and volcanoes; crustal deformation and mountain building; and surface processes (erosion, groundwater).
 Laboratory exercises introduce identifying features of rocks and minerals, and interpreting geological maps.
-Biweekly writing assignments explore topics in geology that are supplemental to the lecture material.
 (L)

 GEOS 13200.
 Earth History.
 100 Units.